 This is both good and bad.
 I got things done.
-But I also hurt myself at a young age.
-I suppose thinking I was invincible and everything would heal and I would fully recuperate.
+But I also hurt myself consistently at a young age.
+I suppose this was from thinking I was invincible and everything would heal and I would fully recuperate.

 What I learned is that all these little tasks that I took on with barely a thought brought me trouble with my body down the line.
 The body gets old.
 It doesn’t bounce back.
 Lesson learned, but a little late.

 I never quite grasped the act of sitting still and doing nothing until I was in my fifties.
 By then my body was getting tired, but my energy level kept spiking.
 And with it came injuries.

 I taught myself visualization techniques in order to stop my body from constantly moving, and letting my mind absorb that energy.
 And sometimes that worked.

 I am learning that the new ankle brace is a wonderful tool for me.
 But it doesn’t mean that I can keep going full speed ahead, which is what I miss.